valentinValep/Webserv/README.md

 * define directory/file location for some requested ressources
 * you can specify that some file extensions be interpreted as scripts and executed as separate programs rather than just serving as static files (CGI Scripts)

 In essence, these concepts collectively define how your web server routes requests, handles different HTTP methods, interacts with CGI scripts, and manages configuration and default files.
 They are key components in building a fully functional and configurable web server.
+This is the first item that must be parsed and stored.

 </details>